psharkey/aws-vpn-client-docker/README.md

 1. Clone this repository
 2. Download your AWS VPN client profile into a directory.
 3. Adjust the mount in `compose.yml` to read your ovpn profile file
-   1. Don't change to mount target!
+   1. Don't change the mount target!
 4. Run `docker compose up --build`
+   1. Also grab the login link from `docker compose logs`
-5. Enjoy
+6. Enjoy

 ### Use a prebuilt container